 Source: Dakshin – Vegetarian Cuisine from South India by Chandra Padmanabhan

-- 6 tbsp.
-Fresh Coconut grated or 8 tbsp.
+- 6 tablespoon Fresh Coconut grated or 8 tbsp.
 Flaked Coconut

-- 4 tbsp.
-Fried Gram Dal / Roasted Chana Dal / Putnalu / Daliya
+- 4 tablespoon Fried Gram Dal / Roasted Chana Dal / Putnalu / Daliya

 - 1 small Bunch of Coriander Leaves / Cilantro / Fresh Kotmir

-- ½” Ginger or approximately 1 tsp. chopped Ginger
+- ½ inch Ginger or approximately 1 tsp. chopped Ginger

-- 1 tbsp.
-Homemade Tamarind Paste or Pulp of a small marble sized Tamarind
+- 1 tablespoon Homemade Tamarind Paste or Pulp of a small marble sized Tamarind

-- 1 tsp.
-Black Gram Dal ~ Urad Dal
+- 1 teaspoon Black Gram Dal ~ Urad Dal

 - 1 Red Chili broken into half